Click here to return to the main site entry page

 I think that would be about 1941 or ’42, I was about 15 and then the Girls’ Training Corps started up in Rushden.
 We used to learn how to do map reading and drill, we did drill and drill and drill which was all in good stead.
 We joined with the ATC as well doing morse code and all different things and gymnastics and that.
 We used to go out sometimes to the other schools and have a weekend in a school somewhere.

 I remember we went to one of the schools in Kettering once.
 It was a very military sort of thing, we had to be on the mark and salute for the officers and whatnot and Mrs Carat was the Commandant, as she was called.
-I think her husband was the manager at the Lloyds Bank at the time and I remember a Miss Sugars who lived in Queen Street and I think she was a teacher at a Higham School, she was an officer.
+I think her husband was the manager at the Lloyds Bank at the time, and I remember a Miss Sugars who lived in Portland Road and I think she was a teacher at a Higham School, she was an officer.

 Mary Tilley, she took over as Commandant when Mrs Carat gave up (she was the baker’s daughter from Wellingborough Road, top of Station Road).
 Then there was May Harris, who was May Chamberlain before she was married, she’s now in her nineties and she was an officer.
 Margaret Lawrence whose husband was the headmaster at Alfred Street School, Peggy as we called her, Peggy Lawrence she was an officer as well.